0cjs/py-allthesame/README.md

 transform and build upon the material for any purpose, even commercially), so long as you give appropriate credit, indicate if any changes were made and do not suggest that I endorse your use of it.
-Further, you may not restrict these rights from others to whom you pass this material.

 All other files in this repository (including `Test`, `activate` and `allthesame.py`) are written by me and dedicated to the public domain: